 The mother told police that her son was harassing her, so she went into her bedroom to get away from him and allow him to calm down, but he continued to enter her room, calling her names and attempting to antagonize her.
-While the mother was in her bedroom, her sister came over to check on her sister and Shaughnessy began to verbally attack her in a threatening manner, yelling and spitting in her face, court documents state.

 When the aunt finally told Shaughnessy to "get out of my face," he allegedly grabbed her face with his hands and squeezed until he caused her pain.
 She was able to push him away, but he allegedly grabbed her ponytail with one hand and grabbed her neck with the other and began to squeeze.

 As the aunt struggled to get away, the mother tried to intervene, yelling at her son to stop.
 He let go of his aunt, then started to go after his mother, pushing her so she fell over the coffee table.
 When his mother tried to calm him down, he pushed her against a wall then punched her in the face, according to court documents.